PaulBeaudet/moreZumoExamples/README.md

+!!All .ino are tabs in the same sketch!! let me know if there are issues - inof8or@gmail.com

-This is just to give further examples as to what can be done with the Zumo Shield by Pololu
+</b>This is just to give further examples as to what can be done with the Zumo Shield by Pololu</b>

-Sketch is meant to sumo on a white ring with black boarders as opposed to traditional black to white
+This sketch is meant to sumo on a white ring with black boarders as opposed to traditional black to white

 The comments included are geared to people being introduced to programing